 This is the downside of using category cable to make audio connections.
 The wires are not as rugged as say Belden 8451.
 This was causing problems because it is at an AM studio/transmitter site.

-This is at one of our AM clients site.
+This is at one of our AM client’s site.
 Somebody, quite some time ago it seems, made this test load for a 1 KW AM transmitter.
-It is very nice, carbon ceramic resistors, 50 ohms and surprisingly little reactance.
+It is very nice, with carbon ceramic resistors, 50 ohms, and surprisingly little reactance.
 Then they attached it to this piece of plywood.
-As one can surmise, the load gets quite hot under full power, full modulation conditions.
-We remounted this in a cage type enclosure and bolted it to the cinder block wall.
+As one can surmise, the load gets quite hot under full power and full modulation conditions.
+We remounted this in a cage-type enclosure and bolted it to the cinder block wall.

-The client at this station is complaining of intermittent STL drop outs and low signal strength at the receive end.
+The client at this station is complaining of intermittent STL dropouts and low signal strength at the receiving end.
 Found this Scala PR-950U antenna mounted for vertical polarization, but the antenna element is horizontally mounted.
 We’ll call it “vorizontal.”

-There is more bulging capacitors removed from flat panels monitors.
+There are more bulging capacitors removed from flat panel monitors.

-Cellular service for ATT, Verizon and Sprint/NEXTEL were all knocked off line as well internet services and E911 dispatch.
-Those services are coming back on line, with temporary modular cell units en route.
+Cellular service for ATT, Verizon, and Sprint/NEXTEL were all knocked offline as well as internet services and E911 dispatch.
+Those services are coming back online, with temporary modular cell units en route.
 N